HoningJade/gradient-checkpointing-from-scratch-with-needle/prose.md

         return result, probs
 	```

-* 	The gif below illustrautes a process of our designed gradient checkpointing.
+* 	**Drop in forward and recompute in backward**: The gif below illustrautes a process of our designed gradient checkpointing.
 	![https://github.com/Criss-Wang/needle/blob/main/demo.gif](demo.gif).

 	In forward propagation, we don't save `cached_data` for those nodes and recompute them when necessary in backward.
 We achieved this by modifying `realize_cached_data` and `compute_gradient_of_variables` methods in `autograd.py` as follows.
 	```
 	def compute_gradient_of_variables(output_tensor, out_grad):